The Benefits of a Central AC Unit

 Condensate Drain Line

-If the condensation drain line is clogged with mold, algae, snails, or bugs, it can’t flush away the water that’s collected by your evaporator coil in cooling.
-This can lead to a flooded basement, water damage to your home, and mold and mildew growth.
-The float switch on your indoor coil will shut down the system when it detects a blockage in the drain line.
+If the drain line for condensation is blocked by algae, mold or snails it won’t be able to flush out the water that’s collected by your evaporator coil in cooling.
+This can cause a flooded home, water damage and the growth of mold and mildew.
+To prevent this from happening, the float switch located close to your indoor evaporator coil will stop the system when it determines that the drain line is clogged.